vincentarthur/VeoSpark/README.md

 -   **Generation History & Caching**: Keep track of all your video and image generations.
 The history page now caches data for faster load times when switching between tabs.
 -   **Comprehensive Cost Analytics**: Monitor your spending with a detailed dashboard that provides a complete overview of both video and image creation costs.
 -   **Cost by Creative Project**: Analyze costs broken down by creative projects, allowing for better budget tracking and project management.
+-   **Project-Specific Cost-Limitation**: In addition to global cost controls, administrators can set specific cost limits for each creative project.
+This includes daily, weekly, and total cost limits, as well as the option to mark a project as unrestricted.
 -   **User Authentication**: Secure access to the application with Google OAuth.
 -   **Internationalization**: Support for multiple languages (English, Japanese, Chinese).
 -   **Video Editing**: Basic video editing features like clipping and dubbing.